nuxeo/nuxeo/README.txt

 This application can be used to connect to remote nuxeo servers for debugging, browsing or administration purposes.

-To build, run: "mvn package -Pshell"
+To build, run: "mvn install -Pshell"

 3. Nuxeo Core Server